ARGENTINA

 Depictions of bare-bottom floggings

-These purport to be old paintings of judicial corporal punishment in progress.
+These purport to be old paintings of Korean judicial corporal punishment in progress.
 Note that the one in which the light cane is being used has the offender strapped to the bench previously seen, whereas the depiction of the big paddle in use shows him simply lying on the ground.
 In both cases his trousers have been pulled down, as seen in the real-life old photographs.

 More flogging paintings